 Dr. Max Baumgartner, P.T., Ph.D. serves as both the Director of the DPT Program, and the Dean of the School of Health Sciences at Trine University.
 Originally from the University of Toledo (Ohio), Dr. Baumgartner joined Trine with more than twenty years of clinical experience and fifteen years of academic experience.
 He is a capable and experienced physical therapist and has been instrumental in leading the Trine DPT program through the accreditation process with the Higher Learning Commission and the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The doctoral program in partnership with Parkview Health and Lutheran Health Network is located in Fort Wayne between the Parkview Randallia and Veterans Administration Hospitals.
-Our 66,000-square-foot facility houses state-of-the art classrooms, clinical skills labs, a gross anatomy lab and a biomechanics and movement sciences lab.
+Our 66,000-square-foot facility houses state-of-the art classrooms, clinical skills labs, and a gross anatomy lab.

 There is a growing demand for physical therapists with doctorate degrees and our program will help to meet that need.
 As the knowledge base in the field has grown, physical therapists have had to increase their studies, making doctorate degrees the new standard.